 Multi-step forms take advantage of the sunk cost fallacy – that feeling of “I’ve started this, so I may as well finish”.
 Referencing our diagram at the top of this post, they dramatically reduce anxiety/threat, and entice more users to start filling in your form.

 Up until recently, creating a multi step form on Unbounce was extremely difficult – you’d have to string together various scripts and spend hours tweaking things to get them fields displaying just right.
-Features like conditional logic, validation and custom redirects make it pretty much impossible with custom code.
+The need for features like conditional logic, validation and custom redirects made it pretty much impossible with custom code.

 These days, Unbounce users can use Growform to create high-converting multi-step forms.
 There’s no need for hacky scripts, and it’s available on a 14 day free trial with no credit card required.

 There are more detailed instructions here: how to add a Growform multi-step form to your Unbounce page here.